bogdanvlviv/minitest-mock_expectations/README.md

 ### assert_called_on_instance_of(klass, method_name, message = nil, times: 1, returns: nil)

-Asserts that the method will be called on an instance of the `klass` in the block:
+Asserts that the method will be called on an instance of the `klass` in the block

 ```ruby
 assert_called_on_instance_of(Post, :title) do